School Games

 How to complete it?

-For guidance on how to complete the INCLUSIVE HEALTH CHECK, please download the IHC flyer by clicking HERE.
+For guidance on how to complete the INCLUSIVE HEALTH CHECK, please download the IHC flyer by CLICKING HERE.

 ALL OF THE ABOVE CAN BE ACCESSED VIA YOUR DASHBOARD ON THE SCHOOL GAMES WEBSITE.
 IF YOU ARE HAVING ANY TROUBLE ACCESSING THIS SITE, PLEASE CONTACT US.